DoTheEvo/screen-capture-general/README.md

-# maim_area, maim_active_window
+# make_screenshot.sh

-Simple screenshot scripts that chose jpg or png depending on file size
+Simple screenshot scripts that choses jpg or png depending on file size

 #### dependencies
 * `maim` for making screenshots